jtpeller/math-book/0-Prologue/2-Operations.md

 > **Note**: Multiplication and Division are interchangeable in their order.
 That is, $4*5/2$ would be the same whether you reduced the division first: $4*5/2 = 4 * 2.5 = 10$ or the multiplication first: $4*5/2 = 20 / 2 = 10$.
 >
-> This also applies to addition and subtraction!
+> This also applies to addition vs. subtraction!

 ### Operator Ordering Conventions